radumarias/rencfs/README.md

 You can then safely backup the encrypted folder on an untrusted server without worrying about the data being exposed.\
 You can also store it in any cloud storage like Google Drive, Dropbox, etc. and have it synced across multiple devices.

+You can use it as CLI or build your custom FUSE implementation with it.

 # Functionality

 It keeps all encrypted data and master encryption key in a dedicated directory with files structured on inodes (with